thriveweb/cordner/content/posts/2021-11-30-are-you-prepared-for-the-new-director-id-requirements.md

 authors:
   - author: Caitlin Fruk
 ---
-A recent initiative by the Commonwealth Government to promote ethical corporate conduct has seen the introduction of the new Director Identification regime under the Treasury Laws Amendment Act 2020.
+A recent initiative by the Commonwealth Government to promote ethical corporate conduct has seen the introduction of the new Director Identification regime under the *Treasury Laws Amendment Act 2020*.
 All eligible directors will be issued with a unique 15-diget identification number that they will be required to keep forever.

 The purpose of the new ID system is to improve director transparency by making it easier to trace a director’s relationship across companies and prevent the use of false identities, illegal phoenix arrangements and other unlawful activity.